Codewiz555/Screen-OCR/README.md

 # Screen-OCR
-A simple screen capture application use to copy text form any window interactive.
+A simple interactive screen capture application use to copy text form any window.